JeffH001/FAZUUL/README.md

 * `seenrooms` - Tracks what rooms each player has seen.
 * `roomitems`* - Items available in the rooms.

-Tables marked with an "*" above are ones which are partially or completely populated from the included `FazuulData.json` file.
+Tables marked with an "*" above are ones which are partially or completely populated from the data in the included `FazuulData.json` file.

 Enjoy!